davidonlaptop/logshaper/README.md

 	}

 Note that you could choose to publish the start and stop state at different log level, or only publish one of them.

+## Going further
+As you may have noticed, the SimpleJournal API above requires the event to be carried as a Data Transfer Object (DTO) through all the layers of your architecture.

+Alternatively, you look into the [`ThreadRelativeJournal` implementation](src/main/java/net/davidlauzon/logshaper/journal/ThreadRelativeJournal.java).
+This journal will keep track of the current event for you, without the need of using a DTO anywhere in your code.
+For exemple:

+	LogShaper.setDefaultJournal( new ThreadRelativeJournal() );

+	LogShaper.defaultJournal().newChildEvent("My child event");